pepperlabs/docs/content/en/security/authentication.md

 ### Override Rules

-Add `setRegisterRules` method in Pepper `User` class. the return of this method must be array.
+Add `setRegisterRules` method in Pepper `User` class. the return of this method must be an array.

 ```php
 <?php